jordana071705-pixel/Dental-Appointment-Record/README.md

 This is our system For Dental Heroes appointment

-just kindly download and install
+just kindly download and install DENTAL.application fiule in this repository